 Cal Poly Pomona has a student body with diverse socio-economic and cultural backgrounds and learning styles, and the department is looking for faculty who can thrive and contribute meaningfully in this environment.
 Our majors reflect the diversity of the overall university student population, with over 50% from underrepresented groups, as well as approximately 40% first generation college students.
 We value faculty who can inspire students through their teaching and through mentorship in research.
 In particular, applicants with a commitment to diversity in higher education are encouraged to apply.

 Position description: The Department of Mathematics and Statistics is seeking applicants for an Assistant Professor in Mathematics in the areas of algebra, number theory, or combinatorics.
 It is expected that the person in this position will teach mathematics courses at the undergraduate and graduate level.
 It is expected that the new faculty member will engage in scholarly research or grant activity and serve on department, college, and university committees.
 They also will have the opportunity to mentor student research.

 Salary will be commensurate with experience and qualifications.
 Our excellent benefits program includes start-up funds, a reduced teaching load during the first two years, as well as a generous retirement and pension program.

 Minimum requirements include:

 A Ph.D. in Mathematics with expertise in algebra, number theory, combinatorics, or a related area from an accredited university by August 1, 2024.

 A commitment and a record of contributions to student success through applicant's teaching, scholarship, or service.
 This will be described in the Student Success Statement, which must address at least two of the inclusive excellence criteria listed above.

-Commitment to equity, inclusion, and access for all students
+Evidence of commitment to equity, inclusion, and access for all students in the mathematical community.

 Conditions of Employment: